k8s-school/k8s-school-labs/content/Blog/kubeadm.en.md

 ## Check that everything works

-The following command verifies that your Kubernetes cluster is operational:
+The following command checks that your Kubernetes cluster is up and running:

 ```shell
 kubectl cluster-info                                                                                                                                                        ✔  10376  09:19:37